KurtWagner/zlinter/README.md

 * Will resolve all zig files under `src/` and `android/` but will exclude linting `src/generated.zig`; and
 * Only rules `no_deprecation` and `no_unused` will be ran.

+> [!WARNING]
+> The `--exclude` argument does not support unix file wildcards when the wildcard matches multiple files.

 ## Rules

 ### Builtin rules